scriptrdotio/terminal/README.md

 return returnedValue;
 ```
-This test script can be used an example to explain the commonly-used commands:
+This test script can be used as an example to explain the commonly-used commands:

 #### delete, get, option, patch, post, & put